pnl-iiitd/flexmesh/README.md

 The **Scripts** folder contains code for evaluating processed workloads using performance metrics such as throughput, resource efficiency, power efficiency, and latency.

-Users can run the code in the above folders by following the steps described under the **Compile** section.
+Users can run the code in the above folders by following the steps described under the section.

 **Input datasets**